MatriX1232/minishell/README.md

 You can exit the minishell by typing ```exit``` or using ```Ctrl+D```.

 ## Credits
-This project was developed in colaboration with [idomagal](https://github.com/igordotdev)
+This project was developed as an group project in colaboration with [idomagal](https://github.com/igordotdev)